List of DC Comics characters: B: Block

 Block is a young Maori woman living in Melbourne, Australia, who was once inexplicably struck by lightning and survived the incident.
 Unknown to her, this similar event had happened to many other individuals throughout time and was caused by the Speed Force.

 Block joins a side show attraction in a carnival, exploiting her ability to manipulate her own density.
 Later, she joins Zoom's Acolytes.

 Powers and abilities

 Being imbued with the Speed Force, Block has the unique ability to slow down her atoms.
-In doing this, they become denser than steel and grant her invulnerability, super-strength and immobility.
+In doing this, they become denser than steel and grant her invulnerability, superhuman strength and immobility.
 She can possibly slow down other speedsters, if not other people as well, through physical touch, as she stopped the Top's ability to spin and was able to hold Zoom in place in a headlock.
 After training centuries with Zoom, she is a deadly fighter.

 Block in other media

 Vanessa Jansen / Block appears in The Flash episode "Blocked", portrayed by Erin Cummings.
 This version was a weapons dealer who worked for the East Street Skulls gang until she was betrayed and sent to Iron Heights Penitentiary for four years.
 After becoming a metahuman with the ability to create boxes of dense air and getting out of Iron Heights, both by unknown means, she seeks revenge on her former gang until she is stopped by the Flash and XS.
 Before the heroes can re-incarcerate Jansen, she is attacked and mortally wounded by Cicada.
 XS rushes her to the hospital, but Jansen dies of her injuries off-screen.